 - Remote working is a greener solution.
 Cutting out daily commutes can be a big step towards a greener company footprint.
 If this is a priority to your company, remote working is a good option.

 - You can get more “working” hours.
 Employees that work remotely don’t always follow a 9 to 5 schedule.
-They may be willing to work early mornings or late nights, which could be extremely useful if you sometimes have problems come up at odd hours.
+They may be willing to work early mornings or late nights, which could be extremely useful if you sometimes have problems coming up at odd hours.
 It’s also a way for your company to be productive even when some of your staff is off the clock.
 If your remote employees are in a different time zone, that could stretch your “hours of operation” even further.

 - Remote workers are more difficult to train.
 It’s one thing to be able to sit down with a new employee and walk them through all your systems and procedures.
 It’s another to have to explain it to them over the phone or through email.
 Training remote workers is often much less efficient and can be frustrating for both parties.